IanAWatson/LillyMol/docs/Workflows/aliphatic_rings.md

 two rings only.
 The construct `...{<6}` to indicate the distance between them.

-We have 254k starting molecules.
+From 2.3M starting molecules we get 254k starting molecules.
 Query took 59 seconds.

 ### Step 2
 Unfortunately, it is not possible to combine the `...` construct with